Second Bedirkhanis Revolt: Revolt

 The uprising began in the Cizre and Siirt regions.
 Huseyin Kenan and Osman, after participating in the 1877 Ottoman-Russian war, went to Botan and attempted to organize an uprising against the central government.

 The revolt quickly spread to the hinterland of Lake Van, covering areas such as Van, Muş, Bitlis, Hakkari, and Amedi.
 Osman Bey commanded Cizre and its vicinity, while Huseyin Kenan Bey managed the northern front.
 The southern front reportedly extended to Hakkari, Zaxo, Mardin, and Nusaybin.

 The Bedirkhanis and the forces they gathered launched attacks against the central government's troops in the Cizre regions.
-They arrested all Ottoman officials in their vicinity and seized the treasury and arms depots.
-The Botan Emirate was re-established, and a sermon (Khutbah) was read in Osman Bedirkhan's name.
+They arrested all Ottoman officials in their vicinity and seized the treasury and arms depots. and a sermon (Khutbah) was read in Osman Bedirkhan's name.
+The Ottoman state mobilized local military forces, to suppress the revolt.

 Support

 The uprising was supported by several Kurdish tribes.
-Tribes such as Reşkotan, Motkan, and Yazidis around Siirt and Bitlis supported the revolt.
+Tribes such as Reşkotan and Motkan around Siirt and Bitlis supported the revolt.
 The revolt also received support from the people of Cizre and numerous surrounding Kurdish tribes.
 Some tribal leaders were already in a state of rebellion and non-recognition of the government.
 The Hakkari Kurds also supported the revolt.

 The rapid spread of the revolt was attributed to the problematic relationship between the central authority and the tribes since the dissolution of the Kurdish emirates.
 Osman Bedirkhan corresponded with Diyarbakır Governor Abdurrahman Pasha during the revolt, stating that the bonds of the Kurdish tribes with the state were weakened due to the oppression of the governors sent by the state.

 The Russian consuls closely monitored and secretly supported the revolt.

 The Ottoman Empire was supported by the organized forces of the Syriac-Assyrian leader Hanne Safar of Midyat.
 For his service, he was later granted the title of Pasha and presented with a sword blessed by the Sultan himself.